studersi/test-4/tutorial-4/README.md

 $> sudo cp ~/.getssl/christian-folini.ch/chain.crt /etc/ssl/certs/lets-encrypt-chain.crt
 ```

 It is important to get the permission right (and to make sure ~/.getssl/christian-folini.ch/christian-folini.ch.key is not accessible either).
 Only the key has to remain really secret from everybody outside of root.
-It is only being used during the start of the server.
+It is only being used when starting the server.
 The certificate files are less delicate and in fact we will also hand them out to the clients when they perform their requests.

 ```bash
 $> sudo chmod 400 /etc/ssl/private/christian-folini.key